thecentraldogma/thecentraldogma.github.io/pages/glossary.md

 - **Central Dogma**: The idea that information flows in one direction: DNA --> RNA --> Proteins.
 First coined and proposed by Francis Crick in 1958.
 Several exceptions to the theory have sine been discovered.
 On particularly notable example is that of prions.
 Prions are infectious proteins which replicate without going through DNA or RNA intermediates.

-- **Differentiation**: The process by which the human immune system produces antibodies tailored to a specific antigen.
+- **Differentiation**: The process by which B-cells in the human immune system divide into two different types of cells, namely plasma cells (which only produce antibodies that are secreted, sometimes at a very high rate, and then these cells die without further growth or division), and other B-cells that express antibody proteins of the same type at their membrane/surface.

 - **DNA**: Deoxy Ribonucleic Acid is a very long sequence of nucleotide base-pairs (A, G, T, C) structured as a double helix.
 It is located inside the nucleus of the cell.